hwang2006/gpt-oss-with-vllm-on-supercomputer/README.md

 - **SLURM** job scheduler
 - **SSH access** for tunneling

-## Conda Setup on KISTI Neuron GPU Cluster
+## Install Conda on KISTI Neuron GPU Cluster

 This repository has been specifically tested for the [KISTI Neuron GPU Cluster](https://www.ksc.re.kr/eng/resources/neuron).